Unfamiliar Finetuning Examples Control How Language Models Hallucinate: Understanding How LLMs Hallucinate

-\section{Understanding how LLMs Hallucinate}
+\section{Understanding How LLMs Hallucinate}

 In this section, we investigate the underlying mechanisms that govern how finetuned LLMs hallucinate.
-We will first present a hypothesis for these mechanisms, and then validate our hypothesis with a series of controlled experiments.
+We hypothesize that, when face with unfamiliar inputs, model predictions mimic the responses associated with the model's unfamiliar finetuning examples.
+We will first present our hypothesis more precisely, then validate our hypothesis with a series of controlled experiments.